anooruddh/devops/PythonReadme.md

 # What is Cython?

-A superset of Python that compiles to C, Cython combines the ease of Python and the speed of native code
+A superset of Python that compiles to C, Cython combines the ease of Python and the speed of native code Cython source file names consist of the name of the module followed by a .pyx extension, for example a module called primes would have a source file named primes.pyx.

+Compilation Stage

+ - A .pyx file is compiled by Cython to a .c file.
+ - The .c file is compiled by a C compiler to a .so file (or a .pyd file on Windows)

+Compiling from the command line

+ - The cython command takes a .py or .pyx file and compiles it into a C/C++ file.
+ - The cythonize command takes a .py or .pyx file and compiles it into a C/C++ file.
+It then compiles the C/C++ file into an extension module which is directly importable from Python.

+Compiling with the cython command

+            cython primes.pyx

+cythonize command

+            cythonize -a -i yourmod.pyx